FaisalAl-Tameemi/web-dev-foundations/chapter_1/__ch1_20_what_is_a_webapp.md

-# What's A Web Applicatoin?
+# What's A Web Application?

 Any user interface that can be accessed by a browser is either a website or a web application.